-COVID-19 may be top of mind these days, but health experts warn it’s just as important to guard against the regular seasonal flu this year — especially if you’re in a group that’s at higher risk for severe or deadly complications.
+COVID-19 may still be top of mind — along with other virus-caused illnesses that are popping up, like monkeypox and polio — but health experts warn it’s just as important to guard against the regular seasonal flu this year, especially if you’re in a group that’s at higher risk for severe or deadly complications.

 1. Risk factor: You’re age 65 or older

 Older adults are the demographic most affected by both flu and COVID-19.
 The Centers for Disease Control and Prevention estimates that 70 to 85 percent of flu-related deaths and up to 70 percent of flu-related hospitalizations occur in people 65 and older.